limegimlet/covid_dataviz/index.md

 {% raw %}<iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://limegimlet.github.io/covid_dataviz/rea_pct_dept.html" height="600" width="100%"></iframe>
 {% endraw %}

-It looks like they are some departments with fairly high `rea%` but still without a curfew.
+It looks like there are some departments with fairly high `rea%` but still without a curfew.

 I'm speculating this could be because their `rea%` is already on the way down?
 That's the case in Eure (Normandie): tt was in the low 80s a few days back.